dhamotharang/Test-PR-PublicRecords1/Business/AppendBusinessContacts_ReadMe.txt

 IsCurrent - Boolean value of true if current (within 730 days) ContactAppended - Boolean value of true if appended ContactIdentified - Boolean value of true if identified

+IsOptOutFlag - INTEGER representing if a record is a CCPA Opt Out.
+This field is OPTIONAL and will only be displayed if SuppressCCPAOptOut is set to FALSE.